 - U.S. District Court for Southern District of New York and Eastern District of New York

 - New York

-Matthew Craig is a Senior Associate at Kaplan Hecker & Fink.
+Matthew Craig is a senior associate at Kaplan Hecker & Fink LLP.
 He maintains a wide-ranging practice in civil, criminal, and public interest matters.

 Matthew previously worked at another cutting-edge litigation boutique, Shapiro Arato LLP.
 His practice there was evenly divided between appellate and trial-level work, and civil and criminal matters.
 He represented major record labels and their artists, criminal defendants and a subject of a important Justice Department investigation, and the victims of one of the largest Ponzi schemes in United States’ history.
 His proudest moment came when a New York appellate court vacated his client's 20-years-to-life sentence based on a juror's improper text messaging—the first appellate decision of that type in New York history.

 While at Shapiro Arato, Matthew maintained a robust public interest practice.
 He represented dozens of technologists in Wikimedia’s challenge to an NSA surveillance program.
 The Fourth Circuit’s decision in favor of Wikimedia incorporated the technological nuances that Matthew had explained in the technologists’ amicus brief, and the ruling was an important civil liberties victory.
 Matthew collaborated with the ACLU and the Knight First Amendment Institute at Columbia University on litigation relating to the First and Fourth Amendments as well.

 Thinking strategically about how to approach big challenges, immersing myself in the factual and legal intricacies of a problem, and, most importantly, using my skills to serve someone in need—it’s a privilege that my job lets me do each of these things every day.